Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 worker overview renderer is connected to the engine when the worker backend is enabled.

-### O2 — overview mip chain: not needed
+### O2 — overview mip chain: deferred

-The fixed tile-backed zoom floor means users cannot settle in the overview-only range.
-The overview is now a temporary base while tiles bake.
-Maintaining 2–3 extra bitmaps would increase memory and update cost for little visible benefit.
+Users can now settle in the overview-only range down to `0.125`, making the adaptive overview an intentional navigation surface there.
+A mip chain remains
+deferred: maintaining 2–3 extra bitmaps would increase memory and update cost, and should be justified by measured overview quality at the new floor.

 ---